 “Embrace the glorious mess that you are!”— Elizabeth Gilbert

-The concept of ‘self-love’ has become an ubiquitous topic in the world of self-improvement.
-Consequently, it’s become cliché to many.
+The concept of ‘self-love’ has become ubiquitous in the world of self-improvement.
+Consequently, it sounds cliché to many.

 On the surface, everything seemed like it was going okay in my life.
 Very few could really tell that I was fundamentally dissatisfied with myself.
-I lived in a state of denial and convinced myself that I could get through life with a weak inner foundation and that there was no better way of being.
+I lived in a state of denial and convinced myself that I could get through life with a weak inner foundation and poor self-image.

 There’s definitely no escaping when it comes to facing your demons, because life will constantly send you experiences and people that will mirror your wounds, until you heal them.
 The lessons were tough and, at times, I felt like I was riding an emotional roller coaster.
 But it was the only way for me to realize that I had to drastically shift my paradigm.

 Over the years of working as a coach and observing human behavior, I’ve realized that I’m not alone in my predicament.
 I can see that we’ve become a generation that’s starved of love because of the current state of the world.